 Yes, many students enjoy having a friend in class.
 Studying with a friend can be fun!
 We have many students who come as a group or those who bring their brother or sister.

-Will you register me for the SAT exam?
+Will you register me for the New SAT exam?

 How old do I need to be to take the class?

-Do you prepare for the SAT Subject Tests (Formerly the SAT II’s)?
+Do you prepare for the SAT Subject Tests?

 No. We do not have prep classes that prepare for the SAT Subject Tests.
 Few companies offer classroom based subject test preparation.
 We suggest obtaining a retail test prep book from Amazon.com or Barnes and Noble.
 We recommend Princeton Review retail books because they are easy to understand and more entertaining than the rest.

-Do you have a SAT summer boot camp?
+Do you have a New SAT summer boot camp?

-Can I take your SAT course to prepare for the PSAT?
+Can I take your New SAT course to prepare for the PSAT/NMSQT and PSAT 10?

-While our SAT course is not specifically tailored to prepare for the PSAT it does cover all of the question types and provides students with general test taking strategies and psychology.
-The SAT has the exact same types of questions as the PSAT but is longer in length.
-Both tests are from the same test maker, The College Board.
+While our New SAT course is not specifically tailored to prepare for the PSAT/NMSQT and PSAT 10 it does cover all of the question types and provides students with general test taking strategies and psychology.
+The New SAT has the same types of questions as the PSAT/NMSQT and PSAT 10 but is slightly longer in length.
+All tests are from the same test maker, The College Board.

-Our SAT Course is a solid preparation for those seeking to qualify for a Nation Merit Scholarship or equivalent recognition through PSAT scores.
+Our New SAT Course is a solid preparation for those seeking to qualify for a Nation Merit Scholarship, other scholarships, or equivalent recognition through PSAT/NMSQT and PSAT 10 scores.

 How do your courses compare to a local or community college program?